 2.4 Data Protection Officer/GDPR Owner is responsible for reviewing the register of processing annually in the light of any changes to JONCKERS’s activities (as determined by changes to the data inventory register and the management review) and to any additional requirements identified by means of data protection impact assessments.
 This register needs to be available on the supervisory authority’s request.

 2.5 This policy applies to all Employees/Staff of JONCKERS such as outsourced suppliers.
-Any breach of the GDPR or this PIMS will be dealt with under JONCKERS’s disciplinary policy and may also be a criminal offence, in which case the matter will be reported as soon as possible to the appropriate authorities.
+Any breach of the GDPR or this PIMS will be dealt with under JONCKERS’s disciplinary policy and may also be a criminal offense, in which case the matter will be reported as soon as possible to the appropriate authorities.

 2.6 Partners and any third parties working with or for JONCKERS, and who have or may have access to personal data, will be expected to have read, understood and to comply with this policy.
 No third party may access personal data held by JONCKERS without having first entered into a data confidentiality agreement, which imposes on the third-party obligations no less onerous than those to which JONCKERS is committed, and which gives JONCKERS the right to audit compliance with the agreement.